tugul/CoreJava/src/nio2/README.md

 PrintWriter and PrintStream classes have no corresponding input or reader classes while other classes have always input and output corresponding classes.
 PrintStream is a child class of OutputStream.

+**FileInputStream
+FileOutputStream**

+-1 is returned when reached the end of a file.

+**BufferedInputStream
+BufferedOutputStream**
-Buffered classes read/write data in bulk, rather than single byte by byte.
+Buffered classes read/write data in an array of bytes, rather than single byte by byte.
 So performance is much higher than low level stream classes.
+0 is returned from read() method when reached the end of a file.

+**FileReader FileWriter
+BufferedReader BufferedWriter**
+Those classes with their buffered classes are most commonly used as they provide a way to directly read/write chars into a file.
+-1 is returned when reached the end of a file. _Null_ is returned from readLine() method.